Relativistic formulation for dual one-way Doppler Cancellation Scheme observables for gravitational redshift tests: introduction

 \section{introduction}

-General relativity (GR) is the cornerstone for describing the currently physical world at the macroscopic scale and has undergone countless experimental tests since its birth \cite{will2014confrontation}.
-Although GR is currently regarded as the preeminent theory of gravity, it faces both theoretical and observational challenges.
-Theoretically, the pursuit of a Grand Unified Theory that can describe all fundamental phenomena persists \cite{burgess2004quantum,hossenfelder2013minimal,langacker1981grand}.
-Observationally, the observational evidences accumulated over the past few decades, including intriguing puzzles of the dark matter and dark energy, pose potential challenges to GR \cite{RevModPhys.90.045002,RevModPhys.75.559}.
-Thus, the precise test of the validity of GR constitutes a critical step toward understanding fundamental physics.
+General relativity (GR) is the standard theory of gravitation and has successfully passed a broad range of experimental and observational tests \cite{will2014confrontation}.
+Despite its remarkable success, GR still faces both theoretical and observational challenges.
+On the theoretical side, a consistent unification of gravity with the other fundamental interactions remains elusive \cite{burgess2004quantum,hossenfelder2013minimal,langacker1981grand}.
+On the observational side, the observational evidences accumulated over the past few decades, including intriguing puzzles of the dark matter and dark energy, pose potential challenges to GR \cite{RevModPhys.90.045002,RevModPhys.75.559}.
+High-precision tests of GR therefore remain essential for probing the foundations of gravitational physics and for constraining possible deviations from the standard physics.
+Clock-comparison experiments are particularly sensitive probes of such possible deviations since they can directly test the relation between proper time and the gravitational field.